ARPIT73881/Omnifood/README.md

 ## 🫡 Credits

-This portfolio was inspired by the work of [Jonas Schmedtmann](https://github.com/jonasschmedtmann).
+This respository was inspired by the work of [Jonas Schmedtmann](https://github.com/jonasschmedtmann).
 Their creativity and innovation motivated me to build my own version.